ICRS/ICRScanner/README.md

 - Student verification
 - 3D printing Authentication
 - Adding new card to the system (not implemented yet)
+- Print label to claim a project box (not implemented yet)

 [//]: <> ( TODO: add images )